Skip to main content

 Key Limitations

-• Study closed before completing enrollment of 1,500 as it was unlikely to show a difference between arms.
+• Study closed before enrolling 1,500 patients, as it was unlikely to show a difference between arms.

-• Not powered to analyze differences between ordinal score subgroups HFNC oxygen or NIV at baseline.
+• Study was not powered to detect differences between BAR and DEX in the subgroup of patients on HFNC oxygen or NIV at baseline.

 • Few patients died or required MV, which may have decreased the power to detect a difference between arms for MV-free survival.

-• Treatment-related differences in AEs for BAR vs. DEX were mainly related to laboratory abnormalities, not clinical events.
+• Treatment-related differences in AEs for BAR arm vs. DEX arm were mainly related to laboratory abnormalities, not clinical events.
 The clinical relevance of these differences in laboratory abnormalities is unclear.

 Interpretation

-• In hospitalized patients requiring conventional oxygen, HFNC oxygen, or NIV, the use of BAR or DEX resulted in similar MV-free survival by Day 29.
+• In hospitalized patients who required conventional oxygen, HFNC oxygen, or NIV, the use of BAR or DEX resulted in similar MV-free survival by Day 29.

 STOP-COVID: Double-Blind, Placebo-Controlled, Randomized Trial of Tofacitinib in Hospitalized Patients With COVID-19 Pneumonia in Brazil6